icoder18/icoder18/README.md

 ### A little more about me...

-- 🔭 I’m currently working on deploying machine learning models
+- 🔭 I’m currently working on my internship projects
 <!-- - 🌱 I’m currently learning Reinforcement learning -->
 - 👯 I’m looking to collaborate on Machine Learning projects
 <!-- - 🤔 I’m looking for help with ... -->